nagasudhirpulla/taming_python/blog/skills/flask_wtforms.md

 * The errors in each form field derived from the server-side will be stored in the ".errors" attribute.
 For example the errors of the form field `form.uPhone` will be stored in `form.uPhone.errors` as a list of strings which can be rendered in the template for displaying to the user after server-side form validation

 ### Front-end validation
-* If the validators of the form fields in the form object straightforward like `validators.Required`, the required HTML tags for front end validation are rendered in the `{{form.field()|safe}}` itself.
+* If the validators of the form fields in the form object are straightforward like `validators.Required`, the required HTML tags for front end validation are rendered in the `{{form.field()|safe}}` itself.
 This is an additional advantage of using WTForms
 * If additional attributes for front-end valdation are required, those can be explicitly mentioned during rendering, for example `{{ form.uEmail(type="date") }}`
 * Third-party JavaScript libraries like validator.js can also be used for front-end validation in the browser